kentamitsui/codingdrill/README.md

 > [!NOTE]
 >
 > - While I strive for accuracy, there is a possibility that incorrect content may be output.
-> - This application is being developed continuously as a personal project.
 > - Features and layouts may change without notice.
-> - Deployment may be temporarily or permanently stopped.
+> - Deployment may be temporarily or permanently stopped without notice.
+> - Please note that when displaying text-based illustrations, there may be some misalignment.

 ## Credits